 Hello again painting fans.

-I am satisfied so far.
-This is only a start and there will be much more progress to come in the next few weeks.
+That’s about it for now.
+Next week I’ll have more progress to show you.
+See you then.
 As always, feel free to add photos of your own work in the comments section below.

 Earlier paintings in this series can be seen here.